Citrix Virtual Apps and Desktops

 Remove a VM

 You can choose to remove a VM from a catalog but not delete the VM from the SCVMM.
 In this case, the CitrixProvisioningSchemeId tag is only removed from the VM.
 The custom tags are not deleted from the VM.
-You can remove a VM from the Full Configuration interface or use PowerShell commands.
+You can remove a VM using Web studio or PowerShell commands.

 1. Select and right-click the VM.